 - The exact location of the needle or syringe e.g. the name of the park, or nearest lamp post and street name

 All reports of discarded needles are treated as urgent and if reported between Monday and Friday, we will try to arrange collection the same day.
-Where it is not possible to uplift the needle or syringe on the day it is reported, advice will be given as to how to make it safe until It can be collected on the next working day.
-However if you find needles that need removing urgently because they're a danger to children or vulnerable people, please do the following:
+We can only take reports of discarded needles during normal office hours.
+However if you find needles outside office hours that need removing urgently because they're a danger to children or vulnerable people, please do the following:

 - Make sure you wear disposable gloves